semanticpy/owlreadyL/doc/datatype.rst

    >>> declare_datatype(Hex, "http://www.w3.org/2001/XMLSchema#hexBinary", parser, unparser)

-The datatype can then be used as any others:
+The new datatype can then be used as any others:

 ::